thomasabishop/systems-obscure/src/posts/reading-2022.md

 ## Gene Wolfe, The Fifth Head of Cerberus (1972)

 This was another re-read however I got much more out of it this time around.
 From the first sentence you are aware that you are reading the work of an allusive master stylist.
-(Wolfe is often called the Proust of science-fiction.)
-It comprises a triptych of novellas that employ the science-fictional trope of cloning with elements of detective stories to offer a deep rumination on colonialism, slavery and cultural displacement.
+It comprises a triptych of novellas that employ the science-fictional trope of cloning with elements of detective stories to ruminate on colonialism, slavery and cultural displacement.
 As you read you are actively trying to piece together the different fragmented perspectives into an integrated and consistent whole in order to discern the ultimate "message".
 As such it invites re-readings and much online interpretation.

 ## Iain M. Banks, The Player of Games (1988)